 The quenched one point functions presented in Refs.~\cite{Splittorff:2011bj,Kieburg:2011yg,Kieburg:2011uf} are given by the kernels $K_3^{(+,n)}(z,z)$ and $K_5^{(+,n)}(z,z)$.
 The kernel $K_3^{(+,n)}(z,z)$ was denoted by $\rho_r(x)\delta(y)+\rho_c(z)/2$ in Refs.~\cite{Kieburg:2011yg,Kieburg:2011uf} which is the sum of the distribution of the right handed modes and the half of the distribution of the complex eigenvalues.
 Then the kernel $\Delta K_5^{(+,n+n_{\rm f})}(x,x)$ is equal to the chirality distribution over the real eigenvalues $\rho_\chi(x)$, see Refs.~\cite{Splittorff:2011bj,Kieburg:2011yg,Kieburg:2011uf}.

-Again the Pfaffian determinant as well as the identification with two flavour partition functions of $D_\W$ carry over to the microscopic limit and, thus, to eigenvalue correlations of the Wilson-Dirac operator in the $\epsilon$-regime.
+Again the Pfaffian determinant as well as the identification with two-flavor partition functions of $D_\W$ carry over to the microscopic limit and, thus, to eigenvalue correlations of the Wilson-Dirac operator in the $\epsilon$-regime.
 The microscopic limit of the three kernels $K_1^{(+,n)}$, $K_3^{(+,n)}$ and $K_6^{(+,n)}$ are trivial corollaries of Eq.~\eref{3.5.5}.
 The derivation of this limit for the other three kernels will be made elsewhere \cite{KZV12}.
 Also the discussion of the results will not be done here.

-Again we can look what our results mean inn the notation of Refs.~\cite{Damgaard:2010cz,Akemann:2010zp,Splittorff:2011bj}.
-In the microscopic limit the following kernels are proportional to the two flavour partition functions of the chiral Lagrangian
+Again we can look what our results mean in the notation of Refs.~\cite{Damgaard:2010cz,Akemann:2010zp,Splittorff:2011bj}.
+In the microscopic limit the following kernels are proportional to the two-flavor partition functions of the chiral Lagrangian

 The other kernels are only integral transforms of these three partition functions.
-As for $D_5$ we can create the case $\widehat{a}_{6/7}\neq0$ by multiplying the expression~\eref{4.2.4} with the partition function of $N_{\rm f}$ fermionic flavours and integrating over Gaussian distributions of $\widehat{m}_6$ and $\widehat{\lambda}_7$.
-At the end we divide the resulting expression by the partition function with $N_{\rm f}$ fermionic flavour and with $\widehat{a}_{6/7}\neq0$.
+As for $D_5$ we can create the case $\widehat{a}_{6/7}\neq0$ by multiplying the expression~\eref{4.2.4} with the partition function of $N_{\rm f}$ fermionic flavors and integrating over Gaussian distributions of $\widehat{m}_6$ and $\widehat{\lambda}_7$.
+At the end we divide the resulting expression by the partition function with $N_{\rm f}$ fermionic flavor and with $\widehat{a}_{6/7}\neq0$.